 Read the latest news from Northwestern University Feinberg School of Medicine’s Office of Diversity and Inclusion.
 The links below take you to articles where you can learn more about the people, groups, and initiatives addressing diversity issues at the medical school and beyond.

-McGaw Medical Center hosted the first annual Health Equity Week, a series of panel discussions highlighting the roots of healthcare disparities and how clinicians and scientists are working to find solutions.
+The McGaw Medical Center of Northwestern University hosted its second annual Health Equity Week, a series of panel discussions highlighting the roots of healthcare disparities and how clinicians and scientists are working to find solutions.

 Tameka Brannon, previously senior program administrator for the Northwestern University Center for Outcomes Research and Education, has been named director of Feinberg’s Office of Diversity and Inclusion.

 On April 7 and 8, more than 200 prospective medical students visited Feinberg for a “Second Look” at the medical school.
 The two-day event allowed admitted students to get a feel for life at Feinberg by attending seminars, touring campus and meeting with current students and faculty.